AppGharage/Epay-Support/docs/home/README.md

    - Login to your account

  ### How to create a payment page
+ A **Payment Page** can represent anything you want to charge money for, including; a downloadable product, a private course, T-shirt etc

  - After you login successfully, head to the navigation and click on **Payment Pages**.
  - On the top right corner is a button named **Create New Page**; click on it to create your payment page.
  - Now, copy the link provided you when you create the page and start sharing with whoever needs to pay you.